Welcome Friends and Neighbors

 OUR MOST RECENT FOCUS

-On the pages dedicated to the Oster/Las Pilitas Hard Rock Quarry proposed by Las Pilitas Resources, LLC, we examine this specific project, providing in depth answers based on factual evidence were providced to many of the questions being asked by community members as awareness of this proposal increases.
-Our objective is to harness the POWER a well informed community brings to participation in the process.
-We encourage all residents to become aware of the details of this project and the land use entitlement process.
+On the pages dedicated to the Oster/Las Pilitas Hard Rock Quarry proposed by Las Pilitas Resources, LLC, the specific project was examined, and in depth answers based on factual evidence were providced to many of the questions being asked by community members as awareness of the proposal increased.
+Our objective was to harness the POWER a well informed community brings to participation in the process by encouraging all residents to become aware of the details of this project and the land use entitlement process.
 The conclusions reached by our decison makers were a direct result of the high level of engagement the community brought to the process.